Sialkot Cantonment: Demography

 The Cantonment also serves as a military base and residential establishment.
-The civil population of Sialkot Cantonment is approximately 191,000 with parent city Sialkot's population was 656,730 per the 2017 census.
+The civil population of Sialkot Cantonment is approximately 191,000 with parent city Sialkot's population was 655,852 per the 2017 census.
 The cantonment maintains its own infrastructure of civic facilities and is outside the jurisdiction of the Sialkot District Government.
 Its civic facilities are managed by Sialkot Cantonment Board.
 Sialkot Cantonment houses two divisions of infantry.
 There is also a small Sialkot Cantonment Airport in Sialkot Cantt which is in use by Army aviation.
-Sialkot area is famous for producing light industrial products, mainly for export purposes, including surgical instruments, leather goods and sporting gods.
+Sialkot area is famous for producing light industrial products, mainly for export purposes, including surgical instruments, leather goods and sporting goods.